-PSYC 415 | PSYCHOLOGY OF ADVERTISING AND MASS MEDIA (3-0-3) Prerequisites: ENGL 102, PSYC 201 | S
+PSYC 415 | PSYCHOLOGY OF ADVERTISING AND MASS MEDIA (3-0-3) Prerequisites: ENGL 102, PSYC 201 | F, S

 This course examines the role of mass media and the effects of advertising in issues of sex roles, sexual attitudes and violence.
-Emphasis is placed on behavioral, psychological, and physiological reactions on the acquisition of imitative response.
+Emphasis is placed on behavioral, psychological, and physiological reactions to advertising and media exposure, and on the acquisition of imitative response.